-Tulum mayan ruins are the best option for people more interested in beautiful scenery and stunning photographs.
+Tulum Mayan ruins are the best option for people more interested in beautiful scenery and stunning photographs.
 If turquoise waters and powdery white sand is your idea of perfection, Tulum ruins should be on your list!

 Cobá ruins are best for those that want to climb a Mayan pyramid and really learn more about the history and people of Mesoamerica.
-If dense jungle and possible monkey sightings are your kind of nature, the ruins of Coba are for you!
+If dense jungle and possible monkey sightings are your kinds of nature, the ruins of Coba are for you!

 Exploring the Cobá Ruins in Mexico